Close to the Edge: Release

-Close to the Edge was released on 13 September 1972, three months into the band's 1972–73 world tour to promote the album.
+Close to the Edge was released on 8 September 1972 in the UK and on 13 September 1972 in the US, six weeks into the band's 1972–73 world tour to promote the album.
 It became their biggest commercial success since their formation, reaching number 3 on the Billboard 200 chart in the United States and number 4 on the UK Albums Chart.
 In the Netherlands, the album went to number one.
 The album received 450,000 advanced orders in the United States.
 On 30 October 1972, the album was certified gold by the Recording Industry Association of America (RIAA) for 500,000 copies sold in the United States.
 Atlantic Records owner Ahmet Ertegun presented the group with their gold disc award at a restaurant in New York City on 20 November, where their manager, Brian Lane, announced the band's new five-year contract with Atlantic.
 The album continued to sell, and was certified platinum for one million copies sold on 10 April 1998.

 Yes released "And You and I" as a two-part single in the United States in October 1972.
 In the United Kingdom, the song was released in its entirety with "Roundabout" on its B-side.
 It peaked at number 42 on the Billboard Hot 100 singles chart in the United States for the week of 16 December 1972.
 A single edit of "Total Mass Retain" was released as the B-side to the group's non-album single, a rendition of "America" made famous by Simon & Garfunkel, released on 17 July 1972.